 Although the Affordable Care Act eliminated pre-existing condition exclusions in most of the private health insurance market, those rules don’t apply to Medigap plans.
 Medigap insurers can impose a pre-existing condition waiting period of up to six months if you didn’t have at least six months of continuous coverage prior to your enrollment (although not all of them choose to do so).
 And if you apply for a Medigap plan after your initial enrollment window closes (assuming you aren’t eligible for one of the limited guaranteed-issue rights), the Medigap insurer can consider your medical history in determining whether to accept your application, and at what premium.

-There are 26 stand-alone Part D plans for sale in New Hampshire in 2019, with premiums that range from about $15 to $98/month.
+There are 28 stand-alone Medicare Part D plans for sale in New Hampshire for 2021, with premiums that range from about $7 to $99/month.

-In New Hampshire as of December 2018, there were 163,749 people with stand-alone Part D coverage, amounting to nearly 56 percent of the state’s total Medicare population.
-Another 32,948 Medicare beneficiaries in New Hampshire had Part D prescription coverage as part of their Medicare Advantage plans.
+In New Hampshire as of September 2020, there were 162,154 people with stand-alone Part D coverage, amounting to about 53 percent of the state’s total Medicare population.
+Another 52,513 beneficiaries of Medicare in New Hampshire had Part D prescription coverage as part of their Medicare Advantage plans.

 Medicare spending in New Hampshire

-Original Medicare’s average per-beneficiary spending in New Hampshire was 14 percent lower than the national average in 2016, at $8,177; only 12 states had lower average per-beneficiary Original Medicare spending.
+Average per-beneficiary spending for Medicare in New Hampshire was 14 percent lower than the national average in 2018, at $8,692; only 12 states had lower average per-beneficiary Original Medicare spending.
 The spending amounts are based on data that were standardized to eliminate regional differences in payment rates, and did not include costs for Medicare Advantage.
-Nationwide, average per-beneficiary Original Medicare spending stood at $9,533.
+Nationwide, average per-beneficiary Original Medicare spending stood at $10,096.

-You can read more about Medicare in New Hampshire in our state Medicare guide.
-You can also contact New Hampshire’s Service Link Aging and Disability Resource Center with questions related to Medicare coverage in New Hampshire.
+You can contact New Hampshire’s Service Link Aging and Disability Resource Center with questions related to Medicare coverage in New Hampshire.